gogins/csound-extended/WebAssembly/README.md

 repository.
 To run the examples locally, either clone and build this repository, or download the `csound-wasm*.zip` release and unzip it.

 Then, run the self-contained Web server, `httpd.py`, in the WebAssembly directory, and navigate in your Web browser to localhost at the port reported at server startup.

+The `cmask.html` example will run with `csound.node` in NW.js 30.2 or later,
+and will run with `CsoundAudioNode.js` in Chrome 66 or later.
+It should run with
+`csound_extended.js` in any browser or environment that supports WebAssembly.

+The `csound_loader.js` script can be included as a convenient method of detecting and using available implementations of Csound that run in HTML5 environments.